TMElyralab/MusePose/README.md

 ```
 It will generate the video at 512 x 512 first, and then resize it back to the original size of the pose video.

 Currently, it takes 16GB VRAM to run on 512 x 512 x 48 and takes 28GB VRAM to run on 768 x 768 x 48.
-However, it should be noticed that the inference resolution would affect the final results.
+However, it should be noticed that the inference resolution would affect the final results (especially face region).

 #### Face Enhancement